tribbloid/shapesafe/README.md

 **shapesafe** is the missing compile-time verifier for numerical linear algebra on JVM, obvious shape and indexing errors in tensor operations are captured by scala's typing system.

-shapesafe is one-size-fits-all.
+shapesafe actively proves itself while being written.
 The following capabilities are introduced at inception:

 - static & runtime-dependent tensor shapes of arbitrary rank